joshpoll/my-little-dfta-blogpost/post.md

 Even if you've seen DFAs before, you might still want to read this section.
 We introduce DFAs in a slightly different way that generalizes more readily to DFTAs.

-A deterministic finite automaton (DFA) is a finite-state machine that takes in a word (i.e. string of symbols pulled from a finite alphabet) and either accepts or rejects that word.
+A deterministic finite automaton (DFA) is a finite-state machine that takes in a word (i.e. a string of symbols pulled from a finite alphabet) and either accepts or rejects that word.
 It operates on one symbol at a time.
 A DFA is deterministic, because it progresses through exactly one state at a time.